pkg-config

 simple_xy_wr.o: simple_xy_wr.c

-If you encounter an error such as the following ("test" is not a valid library name), make sure you have loaded the correct module, and make sure you have typed the name of the module correctly as well as the name of the library correctly in the call to pkg-config.
+If you encounter an error such as the following, make sure you have loaded the correct environment module, for the compiler you are using, and make sure you have typed the name of the library correctly.

 Package test was not found in the pkg-config search path.